-Parses the actual JSONL Codex writes — every prompt, shell command and exit code, apply_patch edit, plan update, and MCP / search / subagent call.
+It reads the JSONL Codex writes, so your score reflects how you actually work — not how you'd describe it.
+Every prompt you send, every shell command and exit code, every apply_patch edit, plan update, and MCP / search / sub-agent call — all of it counts.

-Every weak signal becomes a concrete prompt you can paste into your next thread — tagged with the dimension it lifts and its expected impact.
+No "think harder" platitudes.
+Each weak spot comes with concrete wording you can paste straight into your next thread, tagged with the dimension it lifts and its expected impact — ready to use, so the next session with Codex really does go smoother.

 Every score traces back to a formula and a countable signal from your session.
 No black box.